siyuan-note/plugin-sample/README.md

 }
 ```

 After the PR is merged, the bazaar will automatically update the index and deploy through GitHub Actions.
-When releasing
-a new version of the plugin in the future, you only need to follow the above steps to create a new release, and you
-don't need to PR the community bazaar repo.
+For subsequent plugin releases, you only need to follow the above steps to create a new release, and you don't need to PR the community bazaar repository.

-Under normal circumstances, the community bazaar repo will automatically update the index and deploy every hour,
-and you can check the deployment status at https://github.com/siyuan-note/bazaar/actions.
+Under normal circumstances, the community bazaar repository will automatically update the index and deploy every hour, and you can check the deployment status at https://github.com/siyuan-note/bazaar/actions.

 ## Developer's Guide